Kraft-Owaka/DST-KENYA/README.md

-## DST KENYA
+## DST-KENYA WEB PAGE

 ### Authors
-Brian Rigii
-Trevor Ngugi
-John
-Kraft Owaka
+[Brian Rigii]
+[Trevor Ngugi]
+[John Trinity]
+[Kraft Owaka]

 ## Description
-This is a website that works to bring people with a common interest and  love of fast automobils togeter.
+This is a website that works to bring people with a common interest and  love of fast automobils together.
+They also get to register and participate in 3 categories of races.

 ### Live link

+### BDD

 ## Installation/Setup
-.
-Start your terminal by clicking on ( ctr alt t)
+- Start your terminal by clicking on ( ctr alt t)
-. oen a the folder f the project  typing cd, make sure to initialize it . clone the ptoject from github by running git clone utl .Open your folder in your VX-code or your text editor
+- open the folder of the project  typing cd, make sure to initialize it
+- clone the project from github by running git clone url
+- Open your folder in your VX-code or your text editor

 ### Technologies

 .
 HTML5